csaden/csaden.github.io/HackReactor/_posts/2015-07-16-Sprint-Self-Reflections.md

 I feel good about my progress in the curriculum, and I feel like I need to push myself harder on front-end work.
 I need to take some of these existing applications and build out more features and design them well.
 I feel like I barely have enough time to work on the existing toy problems, sprints, and keep up with reflecting so I need to re-allocate my time accordingly.

 A surprise also surfaced in my inbox later in the afternoon.
 I received an email from a technical mentor about my third self-assessment.
 The email outlined improvements I could make on that self-assessment.
 I completely forgot to respond to one of the prompts on algorithm time complexities.
 (Thanks Monday hangover!).
-Additionally, I omitted some critical lines of code for proper subclassing in Javascript.
+Additionally, I omitted some critical lines of code for a proper sub-class in JavaScript.
 I revised those over the next half hour and submitted another pull request with the update.
 The exercise was a great reminder to review and stay focused throughout this program.

 ### Did you learn anything new about yourself?